pywbem/pywbemtools/docs/pywbemclispecialfeatures.rst

 Displaying CIM instances or CIM instance names
 ----------------------------------------------

-The pywbem API includes different WBEM operations (ex.
-EnumerateInstances and EnumerateInstanceNames) to request CIM objects or just their names.
-To simplify the overall CLI syntax pywbemcli combines these into a single subcommand (i.e. enumerate, references, associators) and includes an option (``-o,`` or ``--names-only``) that determines whether the instance names or instances are retrieved from the WBEM Server.
+The pywbem API includes different WBEM operations (ex. ``EnumerateInstances`` and ``EnumerateInstanceNames``) to request CIM objects or just their names.
+To simplify the overall command line syntax pywbemcli combines these into a single subcommand (i.e. enumerate, references, associators) and includes an option (``-o,`` or ``--names-only``) that determines whether the instance names or instances are retrieved from the WBEM Server.